eledaveri/DLALabs/Lab1/readme.md

 - Enables **deep architectures** (light to extremely deep) while mitigating vanishing gradients.
 - Supports **CAM visualization** through the GAP layer.

+### 4. Class Activation Maps (CAM) Visualization

+This project provides functionality to visualize **Class Activation Maps (CAMs)**, which highlight the parts of an image that most influence a model’s prediction.
+CAMs help understand what a neural network “looks at” when classifying images.

+## How it works

+1. **Load and preprocess images** from datasets like CIFAR-10 or Imagenette.
+2. **Forward the image through the model** to obtain predictions and confidence scores.
+3. **Generate CAMs** by combining the convolutional features with the classifier weights for the predicted class, keeping only the positive contributions.
+4. **Resize and overlay the CAM** on the original image for a clear visual explanation.

+## Visualization

+- **Original Image:** Shows the input with the true label.
+- **Activation Map:** Highlights regions influencing the model’s decision.
+- **Overlay:** Combines the original image with the CAM, showing which areas contributed most to the prediction.

+## Benefits

+- Understand why the model made a specific prediction.
+- Identify important image regions for classification.
+- Compare model focus across different datasets or architectures.

+This feature makes the model more interpretable, allowing both quantitative predictions and qualitative visual explanations.

 ---